SymfonyCasts/symfony7/sfcasts/form-theme.md

 So, how do we use a specific form theme?
 Twig to the rescue!
 There's a special Twig tag for form themes.
 First, open PhpStorm and locate the `new.html.twig` template with our form.
-At the top, just under the `extends` tag, type:
+At the top, just under the `extends` tag, add a new tag with:
 `{% form_theme form 'tailwind_2_layout.html.twig' %}`.

 Remember to pass the specific form variable - `form` in this instance - so